trilemma-dev/SwiftAuthorizationSample/README.md

 ### Registering an XPC Mach Server
 For the helper tool to be an XPC Mach server, it must register to be one in its launchd property list.
 The build script can do this for you automatically be adding the "specify-mach-services" argument.
 If you want this to be cleaned up at the end of the build process, then for that Run Script Phase add the "cleanup-mach-services" argument.
+This sample is configured to do both.

 The script will set the service name to be the same as its bundle identifier, which in practice will also be its filename and the value for `Label`.
 This is done purely for convenience; there is no requirement the service name use the same identifier.
 Nowhere does the sample app or helper tool code assume they are the same.

 ### Security in Depth — Limiting Privileged Operations
 While SecureXPC is designed to restrict which processes your server handle requests from, there's still the possibility